wenshanliu653/Springboard_Capstone/README.md

 ## 🔬 Methodology

 - **Data Wrangling**:
-    - **Data Collection**: Scraped data from [Coffee Review](https://www.coffeereview.com/), and enriched it with geographical and weather data using `geopy`.
+    - **Data Collection**: Scraped data from [Coffee Review](https://www.coffeereview.com/) by processing in parallel method, and enriched it with geographical and weather data using `geopy`.
 Additionally, weather information was obtained from the [OpenWeatherMap API](https://openweathermap.org/api).
     - **Data Organization**: Merged several data sources.
     - **Data Definition**: Classified coffee origins into specific geographical regions.
     - **Data Cleaning**: Converted the price column to a consistent unit (USD).